ponder-app/ponder-app.github.io/index.md

 * Post informative or entertaining content to your audience

 ## Example convos
 * `Crypto`: What are the benefits and downsides of changing to a crypto-based economy?
-Is it forced for the sake of innovation and change?
 * `Politics`: What's the underlying psychological cause of the political divide in the US?
-Is it a sign of emotional problems on all sides?
 * `Finance and Investment`: Post updates about your daily trading activity and discuss your reasoning in real-time. 🚀 🌝?
-* `Fitness`: Share your daily workout routine and lessons learned throughout the process.
+* `Fitness`: Share your daily workout routine and lessons learned.
 * `Music`: Post your favorite music discoveries.
 Share the beats.
 * `Humor`: Oh you're funny, you say?
 The floor is yours.